God does not exist. He is being-itself beyond essence and existence.

 When words have become the domain of propaganda and double-speak, when meanings shift and change or are perverted so radically that these meanings are obscured and destroyed, it is inevitable that another language would be sought.

-The word “God” itself is so promiscuous that it means a million contradictory things.
+The word “God” itself is so multivalent that it can mean a million contradictory things.
 It is at once the deity of the Islamist suicide bomber, the deity of the charlatan televangelist and so on.

 The designation Christian can cast you into the company of intolerant and ignorant fundamentalists in some narrow corner of Texas, or a group of kind and tolerant quakers in rural England, or into the company of Syriac Orthodox believers in Baghdad.